Samosa Recipe (Better Than Takeout)

 30. Use a skimmer spoon or spider spoon to carefully remove fried samosa from the oil, and place them on paper towels to remove extra oil.

 Repeat the frying steps with the remaining batches of Aloo Samosa.
 Reduce the heat when you begin to fry the next batches.
-Regulate the heat as needed while frying the samosas.
+Regulate the heat as needed while frying these.

 31. Serve Punjabi Samosa hot or warm or at room temperature with Coriander Chutney or Tamarind Chutney, or with a zesty tomato ketchup.